 Please send an email to ecivres indicating your certificate number (or Id number, policy number, confirmation number as appropriate depending upon the product you purchased) and the changes you would like to make.
 If correcting the data requires any premium changes (such as entered wrong age), please also mention that you authorize the insurance company to charge you (or credit you) the difference.

 Please allow 2 to 3 business days to get this processed as it is a manual process.

 When you applied online, if you saw the confirmation on the screen that your application was approved and received, please be assured that your coverage is in effect.
-Most of the insurance products that we offer also send a virtual id card in the email immediately that you can print.
+Most of the insurance products that we offer also send a virtual ID card (that you can print) by email immediately after you complete your purchase.
 It has exactly the same information that is there in the physical card.

-Insurance cards are mailed by the next business day by regular postal mail (first class).
+Insurance cards are mailed the next business day by regular postal mail (first class).
 Please allow 7-10 days for the post office to deliver your mail.
-If you have not received the mail after 10 days, please contact our indicating your certificate number (or Id number, policy number, confirmation number as appropriate depending upon the product you purchased) and that you have not received the cards yet.
+If you have not received the mail after 10 days, please contact us at ecivres indicating your certificate number (or Id number, policy number, confirmation number as appropriate depending upon the product you purchased) and that you have not received the cards yet.